Thank you for your interest in being a consumer representative. Please read through these guidance notes before completing your application.

-complete the attached CHF Consumer Representatives Nomination Form enclose a CV and enclose a letter of endorsement from a CHF member organisation or consumer network to which you belong.
+complete CHF Consumer Representatives Nomination Form enclose your CV and any other supporting information.
 Information in support of your application

-Please ensure that the information you provide is relevant to the committee or the issues you have expressed an interest in and that it makes your experience as a consumer representative clear.
+Ensure that the information you provide is relevant to the committee or the issues you have expressed an interest in, and that it makes your experience as a consumer representative clear.
 Do not include sensitive information that you would be uncomfortable with CHF passing on to the requesting body or Minister.

 The nomination form asks for certain information for CHF to consider when making a decision.
 Guidance on the sort of information to provide for each question number is provided below: